The Star (Sheffield newspaper): Current operations

 Johnston Press began printing The Star at their new £60 million printing plant in Dinnington, near Rotherham, in September 2006.
 The plant includes the first 'triple width' newspaper press in the UK.
 The plant also prints several other Johnston Press titles, including the Sheffield Telegraph, Scarborough Evening News, Wakefield Express, Derbyshire Times, and Chesterfield Advertiser, and a number of external publications, including The Sun and (for several years) the News of the World for News International.

 In March 2011, The Star sports columnist and Features Editor Martin Smith received a top national award at the British Sports Journalism Awards.
 He was named Regional Sports Writer of the Year, for the third time in eight years, by the Sports Journalists' Association.

 Nancy Fielder was made the editor of The Star in April 2016.
 James Mitchinson, Jeremy Clifford and John Furbisher held the position previously after Alan Powell retired in 2010.
-The current editor is Claire Lewis.
+The current print editor is Charles Smith and the digital editor is Claire Lewis.